Who wouldn’t want to call it a day with a warm, relaxing hot tub spa dip?

 You can use a pH decreaser (sodium bisulphate)/ pH increaser (sodium carbonate) and alkalinity increaser (sodium bicarbonate) to control the pH levels.
 Top it off with a sanitiser (bromine or chlorine) and shock (di-chlor or non-chlorine) to eliminate bacteria and germs.

-Another kitchen ingredient that can help in this step is baking soda, so you can try it out if you do not have an alkalinity increase.
+Another kitchen ingredient that can help in this step is baking soda, so you can try it out if you do not have an increase in alkalinity.

 How To Clean Hot Tubs / Spa Filters?

 A crucial step in the hot tub car is cleaning the filter cartridges.
-We have discussed how to clean your filters to maintain your hot tub’s water.
+We have discussed cleaning your filters to maintain your hot tub’s water.

 Changing Spa Water Filter